 Our award-winning team includes an RIBA Chartered Architect and a Conservation Accredited Architect (AABC).
 Our team is creative, highly-skilled and has a passion for sustainable design.
-We are based in Bowhill, our Exeter headquarters, but work across Cornwall, Devon, Somerset and beyond.
+Our HQ is based at Cruwys Morchard Studio in Tiverton, Devon, with a central Exeter meeting space.
+We work across Cornwall, Devon, Somerset and beyond.

 We have a wealth of experience in the conservation, refurbishment and renovation of Listed Buildings and the sustainable design of extensions and new builds.
 We have also worked extensively in conservation areas and are experts in negotiating and justifying planning proposals.